 “There is something compelling about the making of pots, regardless of function, which keeps me within the particular sphere; they are the focus of some many interests and associations.
 My aim is to make pots which have simple forms with integral decoration and aspects which can interact with the environment in interesting ways; to try and express a balance between these dynamic qualities and a sense of stillness or containment.
 Form above all, but expressed through light and colour.
 It is not surprising that the green, blue and ochre glazes have properties similar to some of the surface colours and textures of rocks and pebbles where I am living.
 Being near the sea has probably had an effect on the banded decoration I use, either reflecting the movement of water and waves or the dips and folds of the strata revealed in cliff faces.
 This in turn has affected form.’’

-He is represented by many important public collections, including the Ashmolean Museum (Oxford), Birmingham Museum & Art Gallery, Fitzwilliam Museum (Cambridge), Museum für Gestaltung (Zurich), National Museum of Wales (Cardiff), and the Victoria and Albert Museum (London).
+He is represented by many important public collections, including the Ashmolean Museum in Oxford, Birmingham Museum & Art Gallery, Fitzwilliam Museum in Cambridge, Museum für Gestaltung in Zurich, National Museum of Wales in Cardiff, and the Victoria and Albert Museum in London.